5 Founders and Their Boarding Schools

 Setting: Rural

-Dr. George Cheyne Shattuck wanted his sons to go to school in the country.
-Indeed, in 1856 his country home in New Hampshire became the first home of what is now Saint Paul's School.
-The first headmaster was The Reverend Henry Coit who ran St. Paul's until 1895.
+Dr. George Cheyne Shattuck wanted his sons to attend school in the country.
+Indeed, in 1856, his country home in New Hampshire became the first home of what is now Saint Paul's School.
+The first headmaster was The Reverend Henry Coit, who ran St. Paul's until 1895.
 The school is situated on 2,000 bucolic New Hampshire acres.
 The school became a coeducational school in 1971.
-It is now one of six boarding schools in the U.S. which can claim to be 100% residential.
+It is now one of six boarding schools in the U.S., and it can claim to be 100% residential.

 Horace Dutton Taft and The Taft School